NorthStarUAS/ImageAnalysis/scripts/README.md

   Interactive script that presents the worst outliers (based on some relationship fit of the match pairs) and allows the user to review and accept or delete potential outliers.

+  Make sure to re-run 4d-match-grouping.py after 4c-review-matches.py if you return and review more matches later.

   ## 4d-match-grouping.py